Would you prefer another study location? Click here

 |Timetable||While still attending school, you will work one day a week in the industry and complete blocks of on campus study.
 There are seven blocks of on campus training per year, each block is typically three days.|

-While still be attending school, you will work within the engineering industry one day a week and complete blocks of blocks of study at the Portland campus of South West TAFE.
+While still be attending school, you will work within the engineering industry one day a week and complete blocks of study at the Portland campus.

 During this course, you will learn a variety of skills and knowledge including:

 Why don’t you come along to our next course info session to find out everything you need to start your learning journey?
 You can chat with our teachers, tour our facilities, learn more about the course, find out about the application process and get your questions answered by our course experts.